Surveillance

 - diarrhoea

-A number of strains of avian influenza can affect poultry.
-See the DPIRD avian influenza webpage for signs of avian influenza in poultry.
+Be aware that a number of strains of avian influenza can affect poultry, not just H5 bird flu.
+See the DPIRD avian influenza webpage for information on other strains of avian influenza in poultry.

-Avoid – Sick and dead birds and mammals can carry diseases, including avian influenza, that can affect humans.
+Avoid – Sick and dead birds and other animals can carry diseases, including H5 bird flu, that can affect humans.
 It is recommended to avoid contact with wildlife that are sick or have died unexpectedly unless you have appropriate personal protective equipment (PPE) and the risk of leaving the birds/animals in place outweighs the risk of spreading infection by moving them.
 International experience shows that most affected wildlife will not recover, so it is usually best not to move affected animals and stress them further unless they pose a public health risk.
 Make sure you keep children and pets away from sick or dead birds or other wildlife.

 Record – If you see sick or dead wild birds or other wildlife, note the number of dead, species, location, date and time.

-Report – Reporting signs of avian influenza is important to enable early detection and to monitor the level and locations of H5 avian influenza if it arrives in Australia.
-Under WA’s Biosecurity and Agriculture Management Act 2007, any strain of avian influenza is a reportable disease and anyone who suspects the disease is present must report it.
+Report – Reporting signs of H5 bird flu is important to enable early detection and to monitor and raise awareness of any disease spread.
+Under WA’s Biosecurity and Agriculture Management Act 2007, any strain of avian influenza, including H5 bird flu, is a reportable disease and anyone who suspects the disease is present must report it.